Armed Security in Ireland: What’s Legal and What’s Best Practice

 The skills that protect clients here are:

-• Surveillance detection – spotting hostile interest early.
+Surveillance detection – spotting hostile interest early.

-• Evasive driving – avoiding risk on the move.
+Evasive driving – avoiding risk on the move.

-• De-escalation – calming a situation without drawing attention.
+De-escalation – calming a situation without drawing attention.

-• Planning – mapping every detail of routes, venues, and handovers.
+Planning – mapping every detail of routes, venues, and handovers.

-Choosing the right security partner in Ireland
+How to choose the right security company in Ireland

-• Licensed professionals – Always PSA-certified, but also SIA Close Protection licensed.
+Licensed professionals – Always PSA-certified, but also SIA Close Protection licensed.
 At VIS, we insist on both.
 This ensures our operatives meet the UK’s rigorous close protection training standards while remaining legally licensed to operate in Ireland.

-• Military or police background – Real-world experience matters when discretion is key.
+Military or police background – Real-world experience matters when discretion is key.

-• Discretion – Security should blend into your lifestyle, not interrupt it.
+Discretion – Security should blend into your lifestyle, not interrupt it.

-• Nationwide coverage – Dublin, Cork, Galway, and Belfast all require different considerations.
+Nationwide coverage – Dublin, Cork, Galway, and Belfast all require different considerations.

 At VIS Protection, every operative is an ex-military or former police professional.
 We provide private security solutions for Ireland’s elite, whether that’s residential protection in Dublin, chauffeur-level security in Cork, or discreet bodyguards in Belfast.